thepmsquare/square_authentication/README.md

 - internal support for username shifted from UserProfile to User.
 - core
     - register_username_v0 fixed to account for changes mentioned above.
+    - login_username_v0 fixed to account for changes mentioned above.

 ### v6.2.2